 They are also part of the Alcyonacea order, which means they are part of the same part of the coral family tree as the leather corals.
 Each tentacle has a serrated appearance to it, when examined close-up, as can be seen in the next image, below.

-Lighting requirements for this bulletproof coral
+Lighting requirements for the bulletproof green star polyps coral

-Green star polyps closed or not opening
+Troubleshooting: Green star polyps closed or not opening in tank

 When disturbed, the polyps can fully retract into the stolon, for protection.